drKreso/md_data/README.md

       6t
 ```

-This can be written down as
+This can be written down as:
 ```
 class MaterialConsumption
-  extend MdData
+  include MdData

    table_data do
      context "year == 1994, city == :buenos_aires" do